AVDHANUSH/QuizApp/README.md

-Here's an updated version with different symbols and heading styles:

----

 # 🧠 **QuizApp**

 **QuizApp** is a sleek and interactive ReactJS web application that offers an engaging platform for solving multiple-choice quizzes.
 With real-time scoring, smooth navigation, and an intuitive interface, QuizApp delivers a delightful experience for users of all ages.